isadoji/therminator_vort/README.md

 # 2. therm_events.cxx

 The therm_events.cxx file reads the input parameters from the therminator.in file.
-The modification will be made so that the recently added extra parameter Ozeta is read.
+The modification will be made so that the recently added extra parameter Zeta is read.

 L43
 ```